 The MX server matters.
 Here’s why.

 Every subscriber’s domain is hosted somewhere.
 For B2C emails with domains like yahoo or gmail, the underlying MX record is easy to figure out.
-B2B domains are often hosted on those same services and use the same MX records.
+B2B domains used for transactional emails are often hosted on those same services and use the same MX records.
 The subscriber engagement has the same impact on sender reputation and thus the warming of your IPs.
 The key is to identify and group by the underlying MX server of all domains.
 There are plenty of MX lookup services available, but the simplest and most accessible by far is the ListFit application.
 Without this key step you could be overloading your send volumes.

-The schedule that we follow
+The schedule that we follow.

 There are many schedules living in internet-land.
 The most efficient one is our recommendation so that each mailbox provider can warm up in parallel.
 It is the safest schedule and warms your domain fastest.
 By sending emails by domain in small amounts gradually increasing these volumes over time warms your IP faster*.